andadapt/lessons/ks4/year11/image/PITCHME.md

 ## Lossless

 @ol
-- Don't lose any data in the cimpression
+- No data is lost in this compression method
 - Good for text, as don't want to lose information
 @ol